AGI-Edgerunners/LLM-Agents-Papers/README.md

 # LLM-Agents-Papers
 A repo lists papers related to LLM based agent.
 Includes
-* methods of role playing, memory mechanism and game playing;
+* methods of role playing, memory mechanism and game playing
 * methods of feedback or reflection
-* benchmarks and surveys of the field;
+* benchmarks and surveys of the field
-* environments or platforms;
+* environments or platforms

 ---